 “Distracted driving was always there, but it just intensified as more applications for the smartphones became available,” said Bill Caldwell, executive vice president of property and casualty at Horace Mann Educators Group.

 State Farm has released the following information regarding distracted driving survey results:

 - 36 percent surveyed say they have texted while driving.

 - 29 percent of drivers are using the internet while driving.

 - 64 percent of those surveyed, ages 18 to 29, say they text while driving—with 54 percent looking at the internet from their phones while they are behind the wheel.

 As a motorist, your best defense is to stay as far away as possible from drivers who are obviously distracted.
 They may be driving too fast or too slowly, weaving, or displaying other erratic behavior on the road.
 Have you or a loved one suffered injury due to a distracted driver’s negligence?
-If so, it is important to hire an experienced personal injury law firm that will look out for the needs of you and your family.
+If so, it is important to hire an experienced car accident attorney that will look out for the needs of you and your family.

 All blogs are written on behalf of Heintz & Becker for informational purposes.
 These articles should not, however, be considered legal advice, or in any way responsible for creating an attorney/client relationship.